Today I present to you a STRUDEL stuffed with RICOTTA and CHOCOLATE a bit different from the classic apple strudel.

 Returning to the origins of the strudel, in 1526 Hungary underwent an Ottoman domination by the sultan Suleyman.
 When Austria conquers Hungary, the recipe of baklava changed with the introduction of apple ingredients, taking the name strudel (vortex).

 In 1660 it also spread to Italy becoming the typical dessert of our time in Trentino Alto adige.

-Baklava is generally prepared with fillo dough, while strudel is made with puff pastry, in fact an eighth century BC manuscript was found which spoke of a dessert that had been prepared for the Assyrian court and which appeared as a series of thin layers of puff pastry stuffed with nuts and honey.
+Baklava is generally prepared with filo dough, while strudel is made with puff pastry, in fact, an eighth-century BC manuscript was found which spoke of a dessert that had been prepared for the Assyrian court and which appeared as a series of thin layers of puff pastry stuffed with nuts and honey.

 I wanted to make a change to the original recipe, presenting a filling of ricotta cream with chocolate and pine nuts flavored with cinnamon and lime.

 - 1 pkg frozen puff pastry thawed in the refrigerator

 - 300 g sieved ricotta 1 1/4 cups

 - 1 beaten egg